wrist mechanics online course featured image

 The final step in inducing a draw is to keep your clubface square to the target line at impact.
 If you’re aiming for the flagstick, keep your clubface square to the flagstick.

-Many suggest you close your clubface for a draw, but the clubface remains neutral, it is only your path and alignment that changes.
+Many suggest you close your clubface for a draw, but the clubface remains neutral; it is only your path and alignment that change.

-Combining a square clubface with a closed stance, causes the clubface to sit marginally closed to your swing path at impact.
-When you add in an outwards swing path, your square to the target face now becomes closed to the path enabling you to induce right to left curve on the ball for an optimal draw.
+Combining a square clubface with a closed stance causes the clubface to sit marginally closed to your swing path at impact.
+When you add in an outwards swing path, your square to the target face now becomes closed to the path, enabling you to induce a right-to-left curve on the ball for an optimal draw.

 Difference between Fade and Draw in Golf